sn0ox/sn0ox.github.io/_posts/2022-07-18-CTF-HTBBusinessCTF2022.md

 <br>
 ## ChromeMiner

-The challenge gave me a DiscurdNitru.crx file… using google I found that I could extract its content (chrome extention by the way) in [https://robwu.nl/crxviewer/](https://robwu.nl/crxviewer/)
+The challenge gave me a DiscurdNitru.crx file… using google I found that I could extract its content (chrome extension by the way) in [https://robwu.nl/crxviewer/](https://robwu.nl/crxviewer/)
-Using it, I found that it had aa JS file called background (among others)
+Using it, I found that it had a JS file called background (among others)

 <p align="center">
     <img src="/assets/images/ctf_business2022/rev/chromeminer_1.png" alt="drawing" width="600"/>
 </p>

-That files was obfuscated, divided in 2 parts with 2 different dictionaries for each part.
+That file was obfuscated, divided in 2 parts with 2 different dictionaries for each part.

 ```javascript
 async function iF() {